 ALL members of staff at Gordonstoun have a moral and legal responsibility to maintain a high level of vigilance and training with regard to child protection awareness and reporting protocols.
-They must report child protection concerns immediately.
+They are required to report child protection concerns immediately.

 WHAT TO DO IF A STUDENT SHARES A CONCERN, MAKES A DISCLOSURE OR ALLEGATION